Setting up easels...

 Thank you!

 Thank you for visiting this online open house.
-We will share more about this project as we get closer to construction.
 Visit bit.ly/swi-5repair to read the latest project updates or sign up for project emails.

 If you have questions or comments about the project, let us know via email!